metalama/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 * Set the `IsPartial` or `IsAbstract` property of the `[Template]` attribute.
 * Set the `IsPartial` or `IsAbstract` property of the <xref:Metalama.Framework.Code.DeclarationBuilders.IMemberBuilder> object.

-The implementation body of the template will be ignore if you set the `IsAbstract` or `IsPartial` property, so any implementation will do.
+The implementation body of the template will be ignored if you set the `IsAbstract` or `IsPartial` property, so any implementation will do.
 However, if you do not want to have _any_ body, you can use the `extern` keyword on the template member.
 This keyword will be removed during compilation, and dummy implementations will be provided.

 ## Overriding existing implementations